rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/same_volume_diff_area/index.md

 ---
 title: "07 More on Volumes and Surface Areas"
 description: "Objects with the same volume can have different surface areas.
-The surface area and volume of 3D objects are important for various applications."
+Similarly, objects with the same surface area can have different volumes.
+Measuring area and volume is important for various applications, such as determining how much stuff can fit inside an object or how much area is needed to cover it."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00